-- Needless to say you won’t receive a cheque in the post from the Treasury!
-Any cash bonus you have qualified for will be paid straight to your conveyancing solicitor when you buy the property
+- When the Help to Buy ISA or LISA is used to buy a home, any cash bonus you have qualified for will be paid straight to your conveyancing solicitor when you buy the property.

-- Let your conveyancing solicitor know you are buying with a Help to Buy ISA as they may levy a charge for the administration work involved.
+- Let your conveyancing solicitor know you are buying with a Help to Buy ISA or LISA as they may levy a charge for the administration work involved.

 Can my partner and I both get one?